CSharpTeoMan911/Eva/README.md

 <br>

 Eva uses an algorithm developed by me in order for the application to have those beautiful graphical user interface effects.
-This algorithm functions by increasing the offset of the gradient by using a sumation that is incrementing the value of the gradient until it reaches a threshhold value.
-When the threshhold value is reached, a sumation is used to decrement the value of the gradient until it reaches its original value.
+This algorithm functions by increasing the offset of the gradient by using a sumation that is incrementing the value of the gradient until it reaches a threshold value.
+When the threshold value is reached, a sumation is used to decrement the value of the gradient until it reaches its original value.
+This gradient fluctuation formula can also be interpreted as two linear functions that are instantiated when each function's threshold value has to be reached.The aforementioned functions are y = x + v and y = x - v respectively, where y is the resulting gradient value, x is the current gradient value, and v is the value to be added or substracted from the current gradient value, and where x, y, and v are greater than zero.
 <br>
 <br>
 <br>